 “Jake Interview”, “InterviewMary”, “FG-1”are all these are possible folder names.
 And you’d set this folder for all the recordings that are related to the interview with Jack, for instance pre and post interview observations.
 Please note that even if you create another folder inside the Jack Interview folder, it’s not visible to the recorder.

 To set your recording folder, go to Settings>Recording Settings>Recording Folder.
-You’ll be Memory Selection menu and you’ll need to choose between Built-In Memory or SD Card.
+You’ll be in the Memory Selection menu and you’ll need to choose between Built-In Memory or SD Card.
 Use the Play button to make your choice and then set your recording folder in the menu that opens up.

 Finally, let’s talk about file naming.
 By default, your files will be named as YYMMDD-HHMM.mp3 or .wav: recording year, month, day and time.
 The time of day (HHMM) uses the 24 hour clock.
 You cannot change or set the name of your audio recordings on the Sony ICD-ux560.
 But you can using your computer.